CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Upgrading-Cumulus-Linux.md

 - Merge conflicts with configuration file changes in the new release sometimes go undetected.
 - If configuration files do not restore correctly, you cannot `ssh` to the switch from in-band management.
 Use out-of-band connectivity (eth0 or the console).
 - You *must* reinstall and reconfigure third-party applications after upgrade.
+- If the switch is running ONIE installer version 5.3.0012 or earlier, upgrading Cumulus Linux fails at the ONIE prompt.
+To work around this issue, **before** you upgrade Cumulus Linux, upgrade the ONIE installer to ONIE version 5.3.0013 or later.
+The ONIE installer upgrade requires a switch reload and causes a complete switch factory reset.
+To check the ONIE installer version, run the `sudo mount LABEL="ONIE-BOOT" /mnt` and `/mnt/onie/tools/bin/onie-version` commands.
 {{%/notice%}}

 To upgrade the switch with ONIE: